 ASB Group Investments Limited (we, our or us) is the manager of the Scheme and owned by ASB Bank Limited (ASB).
 The ASB investment committee has been established to be responsible for making investment decisions for the Scheme (the Investment Committee).

 The supervisor of the Scheme is Public Trust (the supervisor).

-The Scheme has the following core and specialist funds (Funds).
+The Scheme has the following funds (Funds):